 Color Data Files

-- Either click on the blue Upload button, a pop-up will appear where you can drag and drop, or select your files to upload or drag and drop directly into workspace or into a folder.
+Log into Content Hub, navigate to your project, select the Workspaces tab, and click on the blue Upload button.
+A pop-up will appear where you can drag and drop, or select your files to upload.

 Once the upload has started, you can navigate to the Mailbox tab to begin staging your submission.
 Please note that any files that fail to completely upload will result in the submission failing.